kasivaaa/Gen-Data-Capstone-Project/README.md

 ### Main Research Question

-###  **How can data analytics be used to optimize supply chain and inventory performance in a distribution company?**
+### **How can data analytics be used to optimize supply chain and inventory performance in a global beverage company such as The Coca-Cola Company?**

 ### Specific Research Questions

-### 1. How effectively is the company's overall supply chain performing?
+### 1. How effectively is the supply chain performing?
 ### 2. Which products and inventory categories contribute most to business performance?
-### 3. How efficient are the company's logistics and delivery operations?
+### 3. How efficient are logistics and delivery operations?
-### 4. What data-driven recommendations can improve supply chain and inventory performance?
+### 4. What improvements can be recommended to optimize supply chain and inventory performance?

 ---

 # 👥 Target Audience

-## This project is designed for professionals responsible for managing and improving supply chain operations, including:
+## This project is intended for professionals responsible for supply chain operations, including:

 ### * Supply Chain Managers
 ### * Inventory Managers
 ### * Logistics Managers
+### * Operations Managers
+### * Business Executives

-### The insights and dashboards developed in this project are intended to support operational decision-making by helping these stakeholders monitor performance, identify inefficiencies, and implement data-driven improvements.
+### The dashboards and insights are designed to help these stakeholders monitor operational performance, identify inefficiencies, and make data-driven decisions.

 ---